operasoftware/devopera/articles/_posts/2008-08-21-css-3-attribute-selectors.md

 }</pre>

 <h2>Adding contextual icons</h2>
-<p>Now, lets move into a trickier example.
+<p>Now, let’s move into a trickier example.
 Suppose we want to identify every link to a video file by placing a film icon next to the links.</p>
 <p>Now, we could do this by adding a class called &quot;movie&quot; to each relevant link and by adding a CSS rule applying to all links with that class.
 But this can be tedious—particularly if you have numerous links that need classifying—and it&rsquo;s unnecessary.</p>

 <p>There is already a unique identifier in the link address itself: the &quot;.mov&quot; file extension (or &quot;.avi,&quot; or whatever particular extension applies to the video file type you are referring to).
 How can we use CSS to pick out a link address based on the extension at the end of the link?</p>